-- Watkins Creek at Bellefontaine Road: In this area, Watkins Creek is conveyed through the I-270 corridor by a number of structures (Figure 4-26).
+Watkins Creek at Bellefontaine Road: In this area, Watkins Creek is conveyed through the I-270 corridor by a number of structures (Figure 4-26).
 The Preferred Alternative is expected to result in a new crossing of Watkins Creek for a relocated Dunn Road (Sheet 12 of 13, Exhibit 4, Appendix A).
 The new crossing will occur behind the existing Shell gasoline station.
 Reasonable Alternative 2 will also result in a different, but similar, new crossing (Sheet 12 of 13, Exhibit 5, Appendix A).
-The existing Shell gasoline - 24 station will be relocated in Reasonable Alternative 2.
+The existing Shell gasoline station will be relocated in Reasonable Alternative 2.

 Figure 4-26.
-Existing Watkins Creek Conditions Obtaining a jurisdictional determination from USACE is an environmental commitment of this project.
+Existing Watkins Creek Conditions

-3 Obtaining a jurisdictional determination from USACE is an environmental commitment of this project.

-4 MoDOT will coordinate with USACE and MDNR/IEPA to ensure compliance with Sections 401 and 404 of the during the design process.
-Clean Water Act permits will require a detailed delineation and evaluation of waters and wetlands affected by the project and minimization of impacts.
-It is anticipated that this project waters and wetands anected by the project and minimization of impacts.
-It is anticipated that this project will be processed as a Section 404 Individual Permit including an Individual Section 401 Water Quality will be processed as a Section 404 mainful including an individual Section 401 water Quality
+- Obtaining a jurisdictional determination from USACE is an environmental commitment of this project. - 4 MoDOT will coordinate with USACE and MDNR/IEPA to ensure compliance with Sections 401 and 404 of the - Clean Water Act.
+This will address impacts to streams, wetlands, and other Waters of the United States during the design process.
+Clean Water Act permits will require a detailed delineation and evaluation of - 7 waters and wetlands affected by the project and minimization of impacts.
+It is anticipated that this project - 8 will be processed as a Section 404 Individual Permit including an Individual Section 401 Water Quality - 9 Certification (WQC).